spxis/rest-in-pieces/README.md

 Make sure there is no "node_modules" folder.
 The "install" command creates that folder and downloads all necessary dependencies and devDependencies listed in package.json.
 It is best to do everything from scratch for all new projects.

-#### Windows installations:

-Note to Windows users: Windows requires several .NET dependencies that will need to be installed before the "install" command.

-- .NET Framework 2.0 SDK
-- Microsoft Visual Studio 2005

-#### Handling errors during install:

-If you encounter errors, read through them to make sure your operating system has the correct dependencies to install the packages installed by npm.
-If all else fails, you can try running the install as sudo (an account with Administrator privileges).
-Also read the error messages to get an idea what the issue is.
-Top issues when installing via npm:

-- npm is not installed.
-- permissions requiring a sudo.
-- grunt (or grunt-cli) is not installed globally.
-- bower is not installed globally.
-- dependency in package.json has been renamed or deleted from repository.
-- the node_modules folder was not empty (or pre-existed) when running "npm install" for the first time.

-After npm installs all dependencies from the dependencies list in package.json, bower is run.
-When run for the first time, you will be prompted to allow/deny then sending back usage information.
-Enter Y/N.

 ### Starting the application: